Are you ready for Brexit?

-If you haven’t done so already, ensure you have applied for an Economic Operator Registration and Identification (EORI).
+If you haven’t done so already, ensure you apply for an Economic Operator Registration and Identification (EORI).
 This will allow businesses to keep trading with customers and suppliers in the EU.
 It takes less than 10 minutes, simply apply using the following link: gov.uk/eori.

 - EU Nationals already working in the UK

-Individuals who have not yet applied to the EU Settlement Scheme by 31st October 2019 will still have the same entitlements to work, benefits and services.
-EU citizens and their family members living in the UK have until 31st December 2020 to apply to the EU Settlement Scheme, even in the event of a no-deal exit.
-The EU Settlement Scheme is now open and application guidance can be found on gov.uk/settled-status-eu-citizens-families.
+EU citizens and their family members living in the UK have until 31st December 2020 to apply to continue living in the UK after 30 June 2021 under the EU Settlement Scheme.
+The EU Settlement Scheme is now open and application guidance can be found on:gov.uk/settled-status-eu-citizens-families.